tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 ## 3. Content

 (a) Your Content.
-You may provide input to the Services (“Input”), and receive output generated and returned by the Services based on the Input (“Output”).
+You may provide input to the Services ("Input"), and receive output generated and returned by the Services based on the Input ("Output").
-Input and Output are collectively “Content.”
+Input and Output are collectively "Content."
 As between the parties and to the extent permitted by applicable law, you own all Input.
 Subject to your compliance with these Terms, AbandonAI hereby assigns to you all its right, title and interest in and to Output.
 This means you can use Content for any purpose,